Jeffrey Richard Carter is Professor & Chair of the Department of Musicat Webster University in Saint Louis, Missouri.

-As a choral conductor, Carter led Ball State University Singers from 2000 until 2008.
+Carter led Ball State University Singers from 2000 until 2008, during which time the group performed on both US coasts and released a new CD recording.
 Ball State University Singers toured throughout the People’s Republic of China in May 2005, garnering rave reviews and standing-room-only audiences at several venues in Beijing, Shijiazhuang, Deyang, and Shanghai.
-He led the Missouri All-State Show Choir in July 2006, and the Alabama All-State Show Choir in January 2007, and the Alabama All-State Men’s Choir in March 2008.
+He led the Missouri All-State Show Choir in July 2006, the Alabama All-State Show Choir in January 2007, and the Alabama All-State Men’s Choir in March 2008.

 Carter’s previous choral directorships include the Jacomo Chorale, a community chorus based in Blue Springs, Missouri.
 During his decade as Musical Director and Conductor, he led that group to unprecedented successes in audience growth and annual fund contributions.
 Carter rejuvenated the University of Kansas Men’s Glee Club, and brought renewed vigor to the flagship Chamber Choir at Ball State University.
 Carter has served as choirmaster and organist for several Episcopal churches as well, including parishes in Muncie, Indiana; Anderson, Indiana; and Blue Springs, Missouri, among other professional church appointments.
 He has led all-district festival choirs in Indiana, Missouri, Illinois and Alaska.
 Choirs under his direction have appeared in performance in California, Virginia, Missouri, Iowa, Illinois, Wisconsin, Kansas, Ohio, Kentucky, Indiana, and Washington, D.C.
 His choirs have appeared on three different state and divisional choral conventions.
 He most recently sang as section leader in the choir of The Church of Saint Michael and Saint George (Episcopal) in Clayton, Missouri.
 In Fall 2013, he sang with the Saint Louis Symphony Chorus (including a performance at Carnegie Hall) and with the Bach Society of Saint Louis.

-Under Carter’s guidance, the Ball State University ACDA chapter was named the 2005 Collegiate Chapter of the Year by the national ACDA organization.
+Under Dr. Carter’s guidance, the Ball State University ACDA chapter was named the 2005 Collegiate Chapter of the Year by the national ACDA organization.
 Previous activities while at Ball State include adjudication and master class teaching at the 21 Century International Choral Festival in Malaysia (2003), service as overall program chair of the Central Division ACDA convention (2004), leadership of a week-long composer residency program at Ball State University featuring American composer Gwyneth Walker (2003), and leadership of a conductor residency featuring Simon Carrington at Ball State (2004).
-In April 2005, Carter was named Ball State University’s Outstanding Organization Advisor for the academic year, in recognition of his work with the student ACDA Chapter.
+In April 2005, Dr. Carter was named Ball State University’s Outstanding Organization Advisor for the academic year, in recognition of his work with the student ACDA Chapter.

-A recipient of the Opus Award from the Missouri Choral Directors Association for his composition Phos Hilaron, Dr. Carter remains an active composer.
-In addition to many other organizations, he is a member of the Vaughan Williams Society, the Herbert Howells Society, and the Edward Elgar Society.
-He is also a member of Pi Kappa Lambda and an honorary member of Phi Mu Alpha.
+A recipient of the inaugural Opus Award from the Missouri Choral Directors Association for his composition “Phos Hilaron,” Dr. Carter remains an active composer, with recent commissions from choirs from Kansas City to New York City.
+His “Storypeople Songs” for voice and piano premiered in 2015.
+In addition to many other organizations, he is a member of the Vaughan Williams Society, the Herbert Howells Society, and the Edward Elgar Society — all reminders of Dr. Carter’s interest in British choral music.

-Carter participated in a month-long exchange program to Brazil in 2001.
-He is listed in the 2005 edition of Who’s Who in Education, the 2006 Who’s Who in America, the 2007 Who’s Who in the World, and the 2009 Who’s Who in America.
-Carter is especially proud that his students have gone on to prominent positions in such various places as the male ensemble Chanticleer, on Broadway and in national tours, and on various college and university faculties.
+He holds the Doctor of Musical Arts degree in Choral Conducting from the University of Kansas, and the Master of Arts degree in Vocal Performance from the University of Central Missouri.
+His professional debut in 1989 was as a singer with the Kansas City Lyric Opera; as a conductor; in 1990 with the Jacomo Chorale.
+Dr. Carter participated in a month-long exchange program to Brazil in 2001.
+He is listed in the 2005 edition of Who’s Who in Education, the 2006 Who’s Who in America, the 2007 Who’s Who in the World, and the 2009 and 2015 editions of Who’s Who in America.
+Dr. Carter is especially proud that his students have held and continue to hold in prominent positions in such various places as the male ensemble Chanticleer, on Broadway and in national tours, and on various college and university faculties.